marcelwhi/hello-world/README.rst

 * idice.yml

 Edit the new file and fill all coin propertes you know.
-If you do knot know or do not understand some properties just keep them blank.
-Do not delete keys, just keep them blank.
+If you do knot know or do not understand some properties just put "?" string there.
+Do not delete keys, just put "?" string e.g.:

+    tx_per_second: "?"

+If the property could not be applied to the coin e.g. masternode_supply for Etherium, set the value to "NA".

 There could be multiple values for keys `website`, `explorer` and `message_board`.
 In such case use key with numeric suffix e.g.